garynth41/-Java-Programming-and-Software-Engineering-Fundamentals-Specialization/Programming Foundations with JavaScript, HTML and CSS/README.md

 <hr>

 <h3>Update 19 June 2019:</h3>
 I successfully completed this course in 3 weeks, while working fulltime and taking care of my family.
-It was a great experience.
+It was a great experience as a cemented a comprehensive graps of the course principles and practical knowhow on the following principles highlighted below.

 Here's <a href="https://www.coursera.org/account/accomplishments/certificate/PBDEEDB3MAER">the link to the Certificate.</a>

 <h3>What I learned in this course:</h3>
 1- HTML and CSS <br/>